MahouShoujoMivutilde/lsidups/README.md

   -e value
         image extensions (with dots) to look for (default .jpg,.jpeg,.png,.gif,.webp)

-  -g    do not merge groups if some of the items are the same
+  -g    do not merge groups if some of the items are the same (default will merge)

   -i string
         directory to search (recursively) for duplicates, when set to - can take list of images